 System Test Coordinators can check here weekly for an up-to-date list of timely tasks.
 Click the tab for a list of tasks for each state required assessment.

-• Base plans on the updated plan checklists found on the Test Security page of the OPI Statewide Testing webpages.
+• Base plans on the updated plan checklists found on the Test Security page of the OPI Statewide Testing website.

 • Ensure 2024-2025 school year testing plans and accompanying evidence are saved for a minimum of three years.